Frequently Asked Questions

 Houseparents have numerous administrative responsibilities that include both student needs and operational matters.
-These responsibilities include maintaining student success plans, scheduling appointments for students, administering student medications, ordering food from the campus distribution center, submitting work orders for needed repairs, and participating in meetings and training, as needed.
+These responsibilities include maintaining student success plans, scheduling appointments for students, administering student medications, ordering food from the campus distribution center, submitting work orders for needed repairs, regular communication with sponsors and participating in meetings and training, as needed.

 All houseparents are trained to drive the 10-passenger vans used for student transportation and must maintain driving records in good standing.
 Houseparents are responsible for most student transportation needs.

 What about spiritual support?

 The School is founded on Judeo-Christian values.
 Houseparents lead the students in daily devotions and take them to the on-campus Sunday morning chapel service.
 Proselytizing is not condoned.

 What are the living arrangements for houseparents?

 Houseparents are provided quality private apartments connected to their student homes.
 Click to view a houseparent apartment.

 No more than two dependent children may reside with a houseparent couple.
 Overnight guests must be pre-approved and complete a clearance process.
 No pets are permitted initially, once houseparents are placed in a home ( 1- 2 years) certain breeds of dog are permitted approval from administration.
 Drugs, alcohol, and weapons are not permitted on campus.
 The campus is nonsmoking.
 Houseparents are required to carry personal renters’ and liability insurance coverage.

 New houseparents are in “flex” status when they are first hired.
 This means that they are provided a private apartment, but they are working in a variety of different homes until assigned a specific student home.
 When placed into a student home they move into the apartment connected to that student home.

 Can family and friends visit at Houseparent apartments?